Clean-air Adventure Series: Dunsmuir, Mount Shasta, etc.

 Taking the scenic route

 Finding my way around the Golden State is sometimes an adventure in itself.
-To help, out comes the map just so I know how to get to where I want to go.
+To help, out comes the map just so I know how to get to where I want to go (from Fresno).

 Okay, so maybe you’re now thinking to get to Dunsmuir, it’s the 99 (State Route 99) to Manteca or Sacramento and then over to I-5 (Interstate 5) for the rest of my travels and in eight or so hours from start to finish, I’m there.
 Ordinarily, that might have been the plan.
 But, not this time.